Cumaripa Reservoir Recreational Park: Flora

 Part of the Aroa Mountains, viewed from the town of Durute, north of the Cumaripa Reservoir.

 The vegetation surrounding the reservoir and forming part of the recreational park consists of cloud forest, found above 1,000 meters of altitude.
 This forest is rich in species, many of which are endemic, with most developing along ravines.

 The area around Cumaripa Park is flat with small depressions.
 The local slope is approximately 2%.
 The current use is for maize cultivation, previously in fallow.
 The soil is considered well-drained.

 Fauna

 The fauna in the area surrounding the Cumaripa Reservoir is diverse, including various bird species such as hawks, owls, turpials, blackbirds, kiskadees, and guans; reptiles, particularly snakes like the boa constrictor and the rattlesnake; and mammals such as the deer and the ocelot.

-Hunting is conducted not only for food but also for recreation and illegal trade in wild species.
-It is a common activity in the area, where lack of oversight and complicity by security agencies hinder enforcement, allowing the illicit practice to persist.

-Utilization
+Use

 Agricultural

 The waters allocated in the Cumaripa Reservoir can be treated through conventional processes of coagulation, flocculation, sedimentation, filtration, and chlorination for drinking water supply.
 Waters for agricultural use are directed to irrigation for various crops and livestock use, which have become a cornerstone of the economy in the surrounding municipalities.
 Livestock farming focuses on cattle, with an estimated population exceeding 20,000 heads.
 The irrigation zone covers a total area of 15,000 hectares.